 Scholarship opportunities are available, but can sometimes to be tricky to find.
 What we have on this page is not a comprehensive list by any means.

-Gonzaga in Florence Scholarship: Scholarships in addition to a student’s current award package are available for eligible students participating on the Gonzaga in Florence semester program.
+Gonzaga in Florence Scholarship: Scholarships in addition to a student’s current offer package are available for eligible students participating on the Gonzaga in Florence semester program.
 Any applicant for the term will be considered for a Gonzaga in Florence scholarship; there is not a separate application to complete.
 Criteria considered for eligibility are:

 - Current FAFSA application on file with Gonzaga Financial Aid office